How to Stay Warm in a Tent Without Electricity

 What is the best way to stay warm in a tent without electricity?

 Start with insulation, a proper sleeping system, and wind protection.
 For active heating, options include propane, wood stoves, and diesel heaters.
-A self-powering diesel heater is useful when you need heat without continuous external power.
+A self-powering diesel heater can be useful when you need heat without continuous external power.

 Can I use a diesel heater in a tent?